quist00/jupyterlab-tutorial/presentation.md

 ### Q & A

 Jupyter is an open source tool.
 Powerful in isolation and even more so in collaboration.
 It helps limit cognitive load in both generation and consumption of knowledge.
-In my opinion, the learning curve is worth it, so add it to your tookbox today.
+In my opinion, the learning curve is worth it, so add it to your toolbox today.
 Figure out how many things look like a nail tomorrow :)

 What questions should we explore?